-- The device must be free-standing and not covered with other objects. - The ventilation openings of the device must be kept free. - The device shall not be used outdoors. - The device shall be used in dry rooms only. - The device shall be used in a well-ventilated location. - There shall be no direct draughts at the welding site. - The device must be placed on a non-combustible surface. - The device must be placed on a level (maximum angle of inclination 10°), stable and insulated surface
+- The device shall not be used outdoors. - The device shall be used in dry rooms only. - The device shall be used in a well-ventilated location. - There shall be no direct draughts at the welding site. - The device must be placed on a non-combustible surface. - The device must be placed on a level (maximum angle of inclination 10°), stable and insulated surface